EuroPython/website/data/voting.md

 ## Our guiding principles
 - Our EuroPython family will directly shape the conference programme.
-- It is a blind process to guard against inevitable bias: speakers' names will not be displayed; submissions will be displayed in random order for each voting participant; you will not be able to vote on your own talk.
+- It is a blind process to guard against inevitable bias: speakers' names will not be displayed; submissions will be displayed in random order for each voting participant.
 - It’s robust against anonymous manipulation: only identities already known to us can participate.

 ## Who can participate?
 To be eligible to vote, you need an email address already  known to us, i.e. one that has been used for any of the following:
  - You've registered for one of the past EuroPython conferences between 2015 - 2021;
  - You've submitted a proposal for 2022;
- - You have a conference ticket by 11th April 2022.
+ - You have a conference ticket for 2022.

 ## How do I vote?
 - Go to the [Community Voting page](https://voting.europython.eu).